huggingface/community-events/whisper-fine-tuning-event/README.md

 Creating an instance and setting it up for the first time may take up to 20 minutes.
 Subsequently, this process will be much faster as you gain familiarity with the steps, so you shouldn't worry about having to delete a GPU and spinning one up the next time you need one.
-You can expect to spin-up and delete 2-3 GPUs over the course of the fine-tuning event!
+You can expect to spin-up and delete 2-3 GPUs over the course of the fine-tuning event.

 We'll quickly run through the steps for deleting a Lambda Labs Cloud GPU.
-You can come back to these steps after you've performed your first training run and you want to shut down the GPU:
+You can come back to these steps after you've performed your first training run and want to shut down the GPU:

 1. Go to the instances page: https://cloud.lambdalabs.com/instances
 2. Click the checkbox on the left next to the GPU device you want to delete
 3. Click the button "Terminate" in the top right-hand side of your screen (under the purple button "Launch instance")
 4. Type "erase data on instance" in the text box and press "ok"

+Your GPU device is now deleted and will stop consuming GPU credits.

 ## Set Up an Environment
 Estimated time to complete: 5 mins